MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Fixes for iterator unwrapping

-Some iterator-unwrapping machinery was first exposed for programmer-user integration in Visual Studio 2017 15.8, as described in C++ Team Blog article [STL Features and Fixes in VS 2017 15.8](https://devblogs.microsoft.com/cppblog/stl-features-and-fixes-in-vs-2017-15-8/).
+Some iterator-unwrapping machinery was first exposed for programmer-user integration in Visual Studio 2017 15.8.
+It was described in C++ Team Blog article [STL Features and Fixes in VS 2017 15.8](https://devblogs.microsoft.com/cppblog/stl-features-and-fixes-in-vs-2017-15-8/).
 This machinery no longer unwraps iterators derived from standard library iterators.
 For example, a user that derives from `std::vector<int>::iterator` and tries to customize behavior now gets their customized behavior when calling standard library algorithms, rather than the behavior of a pointer.

 The unordered container `reserve` function now actually reserves for N elements, as described in [LWG 2156](https://cplusplus.github.io/LWG/issue2156).